Preseason scouting will give you a good idea of where the deer will be on opening day. But what about after that?

 Deer Behavior: This is a transition period for bucks.
 The feed bag is still on in early October, but hunting pressure can reduce the amount of time they spend on their feet during daylight.
 Late in the month, bucks begin laying down rubs and scrapes in earnest.

 Hunt Plan: Let weather systems dictate your hunting early in the month; cold fronts, showers, or early snow will get bucks on their feet to feed.
-Key in on fresh rubs and especially scrapes in late October.
+This is the time to set up along the edges of major food sources, or just off them in staging areas.
+Later in the month, as bucks put down more sign, key in funnels, pinch points, fresh rub lines, and especially scrapes.

 Deer Behavior: Across much of whitetail range, November is all about the rut.
 Where firearm hunting begins, deer take refuge in dense or secluded cover and reduce their daytime activity.